Welcome to Our Camino Primitivo Blog

 By this time the sun was getting pretty hot, so the next short jaunt down a very exposed paved road was tough going.
 Apart from the pleasant pastoral countryside, a highlight was spotting several truly huge lizards basking in the heat on the edge of the pavement.
 Their blue heads and bright green tails were virtually glowing in the bright sunshine.

-Just before noon we reached Vilar de Cas, where we had been told there was one of the nicest albergues on this Camino.
-It was located on a small working farm, and we stopped for a freshly squeezed ice cold orange juice and homemade apple empanada.
+Just before noon, we reached Vilar de Cas, where we had been told there was one of the nicest albergues on this Camino.
+It was located on a small working farm, and we stopped for freshly squeezed ice-cold orange juice and homemade apple empanada.
 We sat at long tables on an outdoor patio under a wooden roof with huge old beams.
 The stone wall was decorated with all kinds of artisanal arts and crafts.
 It was truly a wonderful spot for a break, and we definitely wished we'd stopped there!

-Just after this village we came to another opportunity for a detour, this time to see the Igrexa de San Salvador de Soutomerille.
-This route added nearly a kilometer of walking, but it was well worth it.
+Just after this village, we came to another opportunity for a detour, this time to see the Igrexa de San Salvador de Soutomerille.
+This route added nearly a kilometre of walking, but it was well worth it.
 We followed a shaded track through an amazingly beautiful forest filled with enormous, majestic, old oak trees.
 One of them had a plaque indicating it was more than 350 years old!
 Tucked under the layers of vegetation, as though the forest was slowly reclaiming them, were the ruins of the old monastery.
 We took the time to investigate the three different buildings, which were in various states of decay.
 It was a very peaceful spot and well worth the detour.
 One of the main buildings was still standing, and the view through the metal grate on the door was incredible.

 After visiting this magical place we had another stretch of road walking, which was very hot in the afternoon sun.
-In addition, the Camino skirted around a quarry, with blinding white rocks and piles stone dust.
-After that we made our way through fields and vegetable gardens, many of which were being actively tended by their owners as we passed.
-When we reached the well to-do town of Santa Maria de Gondar we were expecting to find a café or bar where we could get a cold drink.
+In addition, the Camino skirted around a quarry, with blinding white rocks and piles of stone dust.
+After that, we made our way through fields and vegetable gardens, many of which were being actively tended by their owners as we passed.
+When we reached the well-to-do town of Santa Maria de Gondar we were expecting to find a café or bar where we could get a cold drink.
 It turned out we hadn't read the guide carefully enough - there were only vending machines in the town, and when we walked through they were all out of service.

-The approach to Lugo was pretty nice, and until the final kilometers we wouldn't have known we were approaching a large city.
+The approach to Lugo was pretty nice, and until the final kilometres, we wouldn't have known we were approaching a large city.
 We followed a dirt track, crossed over two freeways on elevated pedestrian walkways, and then continued on the track through an open shrubby landscape.
 We slowly descended, and at one point we rounded a corner in the road and could see the white buildings of Lugo ahead of us.
 It didn't look anything like we'd imagined it!

 As we descended through the suburbs we watched the markers counting down to the point where we were only 100 km away from Santiago.
 Just at the edge of the city we passed the official 100 km marker post.
 We followed a busy road under a railroad track, climbed a short, steep hill, and suddenly turned a corner and found ourselves entering the old part of the city through the Puerta de San Pedro gate.
 We followed the Way towards the main square, waving a hasty hello to Mik who was already enjoying a spot of lunch at an outdoor café.